Future Cities: Detroit, Michigan

 As the city continues its journey, Detroit not only redefines itself but also inspires others to envision a future where progress and equity go hand in hand.

 In addition to his academic pursuits, Kenyatta is a licensed real estate agent with KW Domain | Christopher Wallington Group in Bloomfield Hills, Michigan.
-He specializes in helping clients buy, sell, invest, and build properties, bringing a client-focused and data-driven approach to his work.
+He specializes in helping clients buy, sell, invest, and build properties while bringing a client-focused, data-driven approach to his work.
 Kenyatta’s unique blend of hands-on experience and academic knowledge positions him as a forward-thinking professional in the evolving real estate landscape.

 Comments